monkey-projects/website/docs/content/intro/edn-example.md

 expression in turn contains **two job definitions**.
 A `test` and a `publish` job, and `publish` [depends on](jobs) `test`, so it will only be executed once the tests have run successfully.

+## Why Use Edn?

+Why should you use `edn` instead of, say, `yaml`?
+It's completely up to you, but `edn` is a bit more powerful than `yaml`.
+It has a notion of [keywords](https://clojure.org/reference/reader#_literals), which are heavily used by the *MonkeyCI* for job configuration and allow for namespaces, which are used by [extensions](extensions).
+Also, it may be better suited to do some **whitespace escaping**, which may be difficult in `yaml`.
+Furthermore, `edn` supports [reader tags](https://github.com/edn-format/edn#tagged-elements), which are used to extend the language in order to process more complex information.
+Currently, *MonkeyCI* is not using this in build scripts, but we may do so in the future.

+It's also a small **step up to full Clojure** code, which you will need when you want to do more complex flows and [conditions](conditions) in your build scripts.
+Should the need arise, you can simply rename your `build.edn` to `build.clj` and go from there.
+With `yaml` you would have to rewrite some of your datastructures in this case.

+But note that *MonkeyCI* supports a mixture of **all of the above**.
+So you can also write part of your script in `yaml`, another part in `edn` and still other parts in Clojure!

 ## Going Further